 The foreign applicants who seek to work in China must apply for a work permit (also known as Z-Visa).
 It is necessary to specify the time limit and the expected work location in their visa applications.
 The maximum allowed time for an expat to work in China, using Z-Visa, is 5 years and it becomes illegal to work beyond this time period or in a location other than what was specified in the initial application, unless proper procedures are followed to legalize the variation.

 It must be noted that Z-visa is valid for 30 days only, after the date of arrival.
 Hence, the employer and employee must apply for a Temporary Residence Permit within this 30 days time frame.
 The temporary residence permit will state the duration of the working contract and it may fall somewhere between 90 days to a maximum of 5 years

 Lock-step process to hire a foreign employee in China

 Lock-step process is a documentation exercise for successfully getting an alien work and residence permits in China.
-A substantial efforts should go into this process in order to avoid any delays.
+A substantial effort should go into this process in order to avoid any delays.

-- First of all, the employer requests employment license from the local labor authorities.
+- First of all, the employer requests an employment license from the local labor authorities.